“Making decisions at the right level is vital to success” – Leadercast

 A very thought-provoking concept provided by Dr. Iyengar described the result of a recent study of multiple corporate CEOs and how they make decisions and choices.
 The study concluded that over 50% of decisions or choices made by corporate CEOs are made in nine (9) minutes or less.
-Only 10% of the CEOs’ decisions received at least an hour of their attention.
+Only 10% of CEO decisions received at least an hour of their attention.

 CEOs must fulfill roles and responsibilities that are influential both internally and externally to a corporation.
-Their lives are hectic and they are continuously exposed to diverse, ambiguous, biased, and over-filtered incoming communication . . . much of which is framed to the CEO with the desire that he or she make a consequential decision or choice.
+Their lives are hectic and they are continuously exposed to diverse, ambiguous, biased, and overly-filtered incoming communication . . . much of which is framed to the CEO with the desire that he or she make a consequential decision or choice.